 In addition to his deals practice, Tim has acted as outside general counsel to a variety of companies and banks, ranging in size from very large, to mid-sized.
 In that connection, Tim has considerable experience in supervising litigation and strategic legal planning.
 His industry experience includes infrastructure development, structured financings, public and private companies’ finance, technology, representation of pharmaceuticals, banks, biotech companies, airlines, insurance companies and traditional and renewable energy concerns.

 Judith has widely published and lectured in the area of private international and comparative law in Austria and abroad and received awards for her publications by various institutions (e.g. Kardinal Innitzer Fonds, Maria Schaumayer Stiftung).
-In 2013, she gained the qualification as a law professor for private international and comparative law.
+In 2013, she gained the qualification as a law professor for private international and comparative law, in 2017 also for private law.
 She specializes in international litigation, private international law, uniform law and civil law.

 Judith is fluent in English, German and Spanish.